Magnetic monopole relaxation effects in spin ice Dy$_2$Ti$_2$O$_7$: Introduction

 \section{Introduction}

 In highly frustrated magnetic compounds the dynamic and static properties are frequently intertwined.
-The slow dynamics of excitations such as magnetic monopoles in the spin ice family of materials~\cite{jaubert09,JaubertMCtime,Revell13}, the long timescales observed spin glasses\cite{Binder86,Mydosh15} or the motion of clusters in dilute magnets\cite{Biltmo2012} are examples where the experimental time window may influence the outcome of measurements of thermodynamic properties traditionally considered static, such as the specific heat.
-Deducing the material properties becomes challenging both experimentally and theoretically and this field has given rise to many longstanding questions such as the nature of the spin glass ground state\cite{Binder86,Mydosh15}.
+The slow dynamics of excitations such as magnetic monopoles in the spin ice family of materials~\cite{jaubert09,JaubertMCtime,Revell13}, the long timescales observed in spin glasses \cite{Binder86,Mydosh15} or the motion of clusters in dilute magnets \cite{Biltmo2012} are examples where the experimental time window may influence the outcome of measurements of thermodynamic properties traditionally considered static, such as the specific heat.
+Deducing the material properties becomes challenging both experimentally and theoretically and this field has given rise to many longstanding questions such as the nature of the spin glass ground state \cite{Binder86,Mydosh15}.

-Experimentally the dynamic properties are probed using for example out-of-phase magnetic susceptibility\cite{Revell13}, inelastic neutron scattering or muon spin resonance.
-In this study we probe the low-temperature dynamic properties of the classical spin ice compounds Dy\textsubscript{2}Ti\textsubscript{2}O\textsubscript{7} (DTO) and Ho\textsubscript{2}Ti\textsubscript{2}O\textsubscript{7} (HTO) using modulation calorimetry.
+Experimentally the dynamic properties are probed using for example out-of-phase magnetic susceptibility \cite{Snyder2004, Yaraskavitch2012, Revell13}, inelastic neutron scattering \cite{MorrisCv}, or muon spin resonance \cite{Lago2007}.
+In this study, we probe the low-temperature dynamic properties of the classical spin ice compound \DTO\ (DTO) using ac calorimetry.
 This method offers several advantages; compared to inelastic neutron scattering the need for experimental facilities is modest and slower timescales can be probed as neutron scattering experiments typically probe timescales in the GHz to THz range.
-According to Griffiths's theorem\cite{Griff68} the specific heat is independent of the sample shape in the absence of an applied magnetic field, and a potentially challenging demagnetization analysis\cite{Tweng17} is avoided, comparing to magnetic susceptibility.
-Furthermore, it is possible to perform the measurements on small samples of sub-mm size, which may be an advantage if it is difficult to synthesize large samples, or if the dynamical properties are strongly size dependent.
+According to Griffiths's theorem \cite{Griff68} the specific heat is independent of the sample shape in the absence of an applied magnetic field, and a potentially challenging demagnetization analysis \cite{Tweng17} is avoided, compared to magnetic susceptibility.
+Furthermore, it is possible to perform the measurements on small samples of sub-mm size, which may be an advantage if it is difficult to synthesize large samples, or if the dynamical properties are strongly size-dependent.